bcgov/devhub-app-web/docs/registry.md

 The Devhub's content contribution model allows it to source content from a variety of sources and stitch them together.
 The way it achieves this is through a set of loosely coupled files called __registries__.

-The two ways you two get content into the Devhub is by either _making a pull request_ or _[creating a new github issue](https://github.com/bcgov/devhub-app-web/issues/new)_.
+The two ways you may get content into the Devhub is by either _making a pull request_ or _[creating a new github issue](https://github.com/bcgov/devhub-app-web/issues/new)_.
 Both require a working Github Account.

 ## How The Devhub Works